The Caribbean Islands

 The Lesser Antilles

 The majority of the islands in the Lesser Antilles form the border between the Caribbean Sea and the North Atlantic.
-They are located in the northern part of the West Indies and are made up of much smaller islands than those of the Greater Antilles.
+They are located in the northern part of the West Indies.
 The islands here are further divided into the three regions: the Leeward Islands, the Windward Islands, the ABC Islands

 Antigua and Barbuda

 Island in Antigua and Barbuda